 Quit Coal uses a range of tactics to tackle this problem.
 We advise the broader Victorian community about plans for new coal and unconventional gas projects, we put pressure on our government to stop investing in these projects, and we help to inform and mobilise Victorian communities so they can campaign on their own behalf.
 We focus on being strategic, creative, and as much as possible, fun!

 We hold rallies, public forums and information nights, do outreach at festivals and community events, lobby politicians, and speak to the media.
-We also take part in peaceful direct action – from creative street theatre to power station occupations, and many things in between.
+We also take part in peaceful direct action – from creative street theatre to occupations of the offices of politicians or companies, and many things in between.

-We are a rapidly growing volunteer-run collective that is non-hierarchical and open to everyone.
+We are a volunteer-run collective that is non-hierarchical and open to everyone.
 We are committed to inclusivity, non-violence and empowerment.

 The collective began in 2009 with the Switch off Hazelwood, Switch on Renewables campaign.
-This campaign protested against continued government support for the Hazelwood Power Station in the La Trobe Valley, Gippsland (embarrassingly regarded as the most polluting power station in the developed world).
+This campaign protested against continued government support for the Hazelwood Power Station in the Latrobe Valley, Gippsland (regarded as the most polluting power station in the developed world).
 This grassroots campaign, supported by Greenpeace, Environment Victoria, the Greens and the Australian Conservation Foundation, organised community rallies in 2009 and 2010 and forced the Brumby government to commit to Hazelwood’s closure (although the issue is still a hot topic, with the Federal government not committing to a deadline for Hazelwood’s closure).

 Quit Coal’s first major campaign was Stop HRL, a community campaign against plans for private company HRL, to build a 600MW coal-fired power station in the Latrobe Valley.
 This plant would have been the first coal-fired power station to be built in Victoria for twenty years.
 But people power won out: joining forces with other community and environmental groups, We Stopped HRL!